ElektraInitiative/libelektra/doc/decisions/semantics_name.md

 ## Rationale

-- for consistency, whenever possible, meta-data should be preferred
+- for consistency, whenever possible, metadata should be preferred
 - no escaping of key base names necessary
 - it is very unlikely that `®elektra` collides with a real key base name a user wanted to have